Rhianon Passmore

 Rhianon Passmore is a Welsh Labour and Co-operative politician.
-Since May 2016, she has been the Member of the Senedd for Islwyn.
+She was the Member of the Senedd for Islwyn from 2016 to 2026.

 Political career

 Passmore was elected to represent Risca east on Caerphilly County Borough Council in 2004, defeating incumbent Plaid Cymru councillor Harry Styles.
 She was re-elected at elections in 2008 and 2012, before standing down in 2016 after her election to the Senedd.
 Her daughter, Arianna Passmore, successfully contested the by-election on her resignation.

 Passmore stood unsuccessfully on Labour party lists for Mid and West Wales at the 2003 Welsh Assembly elections and for South Wales East in the 2007 elections.
 In July 2015, Passmore was selected as the Welsh Labour and Co-operative Party candidate for the Islwyn constituency of the Senedd.
 On 5 May 2016, she was elected with 10,050 votes (45.0% of votes cast).
 She was re-elected in 2021 with a majority of 5,239 votes.

-Passmore is a member of the Finance Committee, Petitions Committee and Public Accounts and Public Administration Committee.
-She chairs the cross-party group on Music, and a member of groups on Armed Forces and Cadets and Lung Health.
+Passmore was a member of the Finance Committee, Petitions Committee and Public Accounts and Public Administration Committee.
+She chaired the cross-party group on Music, and a member of groups on Armed Forces and Cadets and Lung Health.

+Passmore stood in Casnewydd Islwyn at the 2026 Senedd election but failed to win a seat.